pr00x/hashtable-c/README.md

-# Open Addressing Hash Table Library in C
+# Generic Open Addressing Hash Table Library in C

-The `Open Addressing Hash Table Library` in C implements a high-performance hash table using linear probing for collision resolution.
+The `Generic Open Addressing Hash Table Library` in C implements a high-performance hash table using linear probing for collision resolution.
 It efficiently stores and retrieves key-value pairs with minimal overhead, leveraging the `FNV-1a (Fowler-Noll-Vo)` hash algorithm to compute hash values.
 This data structure is particularly suited for applications requiring fast lookups, insertions, and deletions with a focus on simplicity and scalability.

 | Index |     Key     |   Value   |
 |-------|-------------|-----------|